arkapravasinha/Etcd.Configuration.Extension/.github/pull_request_template.md

 ### Change Description:
-Please provide a detailed description of the change
+Please provide a detailed description of the change.

 ### Checklist:
 - [ ]  Code Coverage